-I first began looking into Voatz for Slate’s Future Tense blog when an editor asked me to look into whether their blockchain voting pilot experienced any of the issues security researchers had warned about.
+I first began looking into online voting vendor Voatz for Slate’s Future Tense blog when an editor asked me whether its blockchain voting pilot experienced any of the issues security researchers had warned about.
 What was supposed to be a pithy blog post turned into months of research, due in large part to Voatz’s lack of transparency.

 I continued my reporting for Cointelegraph after a student security researcher was referred to the FBI over what the company said was an intrusion attempt–even though the research appears to have been protected by the safe harbor statement in the company’s bug bounty program.
 The bug bounty program terms on HackerOne were updated soon after the FBI referral made headlines.